cqse/teamscale-jacoco-agent/agent/README.md

 You can run the testwise agent in three different modes, configured via the option `tia-mode`:

 - `exec-file` (default): The agent stores the coverage in a binary `*.exec` file within the `out` directory.
-  This is most useful when running tests in a CI/CD pipeline where the build tooling can later batch-convert all `*.exec` files and upload a test-wise coverage report to Teamscale or in situations where the agent must consume as little memory and CPU as possible and thus cannot convert the execution data to a report as required by the other options.
+  This is most useful when running tests in a CI/CD pipeline where the build tooling can later batch-convert all `*.exec` files and upload a testwise coverage report to Teamscale or in situations where the agent must consume as little memory and CPU as possible and thus cannot convert the execution data to a report as required by the other options.
   It is, however, less convenient as you have to convert the `*.exec` files yourself.

-- `teamscale-upload`: the agent will buffer all test-wise coverage and test execution data in-memory and upload the test-wise report to Teamscale once you call the `POST /testrun/end` REST endpoint.
+- `teamscale-upload`: the agent will buffer all testwise coverage and test execution data in-memory and upload the testwise report to Teamscale once you call the `POST /testrun/end` REST endpoint.
   This option is the most convenient of the different modes as the agent handles all aspects of report generation and the upload to Teamscale for you.
   This mode may slow down the startup of the system under test and result in a larger memory footprint than the `exec-file` mode.